aliya7/jellybox/readme.txt

 == Frequently Asked Questions ==

+= How can I place a Contact Form inside a jellybox? =

+Some contact forms cause the jellybox to close when entering the fields or pressing the submit button.
+A work around for this is to place a header line at the top of the jellybox that controls the opening and closing of the box.
+Here is an example that uses a Contact Form 7 inside a jellybox

+`[jellybox class="jellyboxGreen" width="100" height="20" deltawidth="350" deltaheight="700" deltatop="-400" gospeed="500" returnspeed="100" target="boxtrigger"]<div id="boxtrigger">Contact us<div style="float:right;"><span style="color:#ffffff;">[X]</span></div></div>[contact-form-7 id="152" title="Contact form 1"][/jellybox]`

+This example creates an `[X]` in the upper right hand corner of the box.
+Clicking anywhere on the title line or the `[X]` cause the jellybox to open or close as expected.

 = Where can I find additional FAQs for jellybox? =

 The 'live' site for documentation, FAQs and comments for jellybox is http://www.jellyrobotics.com/2013/02/09/jellybox-shortcode-wordpress-plugin/